Our Story

 Partridge Family Olive Oil consists of Mike, Angela & Shelby along with German Shorthaired Pointers Pongo & Cisco (Tuscan & Wyatt, now deceased).

-Angela is first and second generation Italian.
-Her inspiration to start up a small hobby grove was a way to incorporate her heritage, and the family's love of good food and appeal towards stronger extra virgin Tuscan Olive Oils.
+As a first and second generation Italian, Angela's inspiration to start up a small hobby grove was a way to incorporate her heritage and family's love of good food and appeal towards stronger extra virgin Tuscan-style Olive Oils.

-Although a decent amount of physical work is involved with an olive grove, it proves to be a nice distraction for us when not running our main occupation which is the 50+ year old manufacturing business in Paso Robles known worldwide as Advance Adapters.
+Although a decent amount of physical work is involved with an olive grove, it proves to be a nice distraction for us when not managing at our main occupation which is the 50+ year old 4WD drivetrain/manufacturing business in Paso Robles known worldwide as Advance Adapters.

 POINTS OF INTEREST